 Before turning to the model, it is worth explaining why the analysis is restricted to cordon tolls.
 As noted earlier, pricing schemes that encompass broad areas have more potential to reduce emissions than link-based schemes that may displace, rather than suppress, pollution.
 Cordon tolls have been implemented in Singapore, Stockholm, Milan, and Gothenburg.
 The technology is reliable, and it is relatively easy for drivers to pay the toll (Maruyama and Harata, 2006).
 Area schemes are more complex to set up since vehicle movements have to be monitored within the charging area as well as at entrances and exits.
 The London Congestion Charge is the only existing area scheme, and it suffers from a high ratio of operating costs to toll revenues collected. de Palma et al. (2005) found that area tolls yield somewhat higher welfare gains for pricing congestion than the corresponding cordon tolls, but also much higher toll revenues and less favorable welfare-distributional effects. de Palma et al. (2005) also computed an approximate system optimum by levying step tolls on each link of the network in order to eliminate queuing without reducing traffic flows below link capacity.
 For two reasons, such a strategy is not optimal when pollution is present.
-First, on all the links in our study network, CO_2 emissions increase with speed at free-flow speeds.
-Hence, eliminating congestion increases CO2 emissions per veh-km.
-The same is true of NO_x emissions on most of the arterial links of the network.
-Second, and more important, even if there is no congestion, it is desirable to shift some trips from automobile to transit in order to reduce emissions of all the pollutants.
+First, on all the links in our study network, $CO_2$ emissions increase with speed at free-flow speeds so that eliminating queuing delays comes at a cost of greater pollution.
+The same is true of $NO_x$ emissions on most of the arterial links of the network.
+Second, and more important, even if there is no congestion, it is desirable to shift some trips from cars to public transport in order to reduce emissions of all the pollutants.